OkeBahnsen/academic-kickstart/content/publication/emotions_attitudes/index.md

 ---
-title: "Anxiety does not Change Political Attitude: A Threat of Shock Experiment"
+title: "Anxiety does not Change Political Attitudes: A Threat of Shock Experiment"
 authors:
 - Ulrich W. D. Müller
 - admin